-- the vast majority of growth will be directed to settlement areas that (section 2.2.1.2 a): - Have a delineated built boundary; - Have existing or planned municipal water and wastewater systems; and, - o Can support the achievement of complete communities: - Within settlements areas, growth will be focused in (section 2.2.1.2 c): - Delineated built-up areas; - Strategic growth areas; - Locations with existing or planned transit, with a priority on higher order transit where it exists or planned; and, - Areas with existing or planned public service facilities; - Applying the policies of this Plan to support the achievement of complete communities that (section 2.2.1.4 a to g):
+- the vast majority of growth will be directed to settlement areas that (section 2.2.1.2 a): - Have a delineated built boundary; - Have existing or planned municipal water and wastewater systems; and, - Can support the achievement of complete communities; - Within settlements areas, growth will be focused in (section 2.2.1.2 c): - Delineated built-up areas; - Strategic growth areas; - Locations with existing or planned transit, with a priority on higher order transit where it exists or planned; and, - Areas with existing or planned public service facilities: - Applying the policies of this Plan to support the achievement of complete communities that (section 2.2.1.4 a to g): - Feature a diverse mix of land uses, including residential and employment uses, and convenient access to local stores, services and public service facilities: - Improve social equity and overall quality of life, including human health, for people of all ages, abilities, incomes; - Provide a diverse range and mix of housing options, including additional residential units and affordable housing, to accommodate people at all stages of life, and to accommodate the needs of all household sizes and incomes;

-- Feature a diverse mix of land uses, including residential and employment uses, and convenient access to local stores, services and public service facilities; - Improve social equity and overall quality of life, including human health, for people of all ages, abilities, incomes; - Provide a diverse range and mix of housing options, including additional residential units and affordable housing, to accommodate people at all stages of life, and to accommodate the needs of all household sizes and incomes; - Expand convenient access to: - A range of transportation options, including options for the safe, comfortable and convenient use of active transportation; - Public service facilities, co-located and integrated in community hubs; - an appropriate supply of safe, publicly-accessible open spaces, parks, trails, and other recreational facilities; and, - healthy, local, and affordable food options, including through urban agriculture; - provide for a more compact built form and a vibrant public realm, including public open spaces; - mitigate and adapt to the impacts of a changing climate, improve resilience and reduce greenhouse gas emissions, and contribute to environmental sustainability; and, - integrate green infrastructure and appropriate low impact development; - to support the achievement of complete communities, municipalities will consider the use of available tools to require that multi-unit residential developments incorporate a mix of unit sizes to accommodate a diverse range of household sizes and incomes (section 2.2.6.3); - New development taking place in designated greenfield areas will be planned, designated, zoned and designed in a manner that (section 2.2.7.1 a to c): - o supports the achievement of complete communities; - o supports active transportation; and - encourages the integration and sustained viability of transit services.

-- The minimum density target applicable to the designated greenfield area of each upper- and single-tier municipality is as follows (section 2.2.7.2 a): - The Cities of Barrie, Brantford, Guelph, Hamilton, Orillia and Peterborough and the Regions of Durham, Halton, Niagara, Peel, Waterloo and York will plan to achieve within the horizon of this Plan a minimum density target that is not less than 50 residents and jobs combined per hectare;
+- Expand convenient access to: - A range of transportation options, including options for the safe, comfortable and convenient use of active transportation; - Public service facilities, co-located and integrated in community hubs: - an appropriate supply of safe, publicly-accessible open spaces, parks, trails, and other recreational facilities; and, - healthy, local, and affordable food options, including through urban agriculture; - provide for a more compact built form and a vibrant public realm, including public open spaces; - mitigate and adapt to the impacts of a changing climate, improve resilience and reduce greenhouse gas emissions, and contribute to environmental sustainability; and, - integrate green infrastructure and appropriate low impact development; - to support the achievement of complete communities, municipalities will consider the use of available tools to require that multi-unit residential developments incorporate a mix of unit sizes to accommodate a diverse range of household sizes and incomes (section 2.2.6.3); - New development taking place in designated greenfield areas will be planned, designated, zoned and designed in a manner that (section 2.2.7.1 a to c): - supports the achievement of complete communities; - supports active transportation; and - o encourages the integration and sustained viability of transit services. - The minimum density target applicable to the designated greenfield area of each upper- and single-tier municipality is as follows (section 2.2.7.2 a): - The Cities of Barrie, Brantford, Guelph, Hamilton, Orillia and Peterborough and the Regions of Durham, Halton, Niagara, Peel, Waterloo and York will plan to achieve within the horizon of this Plan a minimum density target that is not less than 50 residents and jobs combined per hectare;

-Regional Official Plan
+Region of Peel Official Plan

-The subject application is within the "Urban System" designation on Schedule D, and "Designated Greenfield Area" on Schedule D4 as established in the Regional official Plan.
-Further, Queen Street is designated as a "Major Road" on Schedule E of the Regional Official Plan.
+The subject application is within the "Urban System" area as established in the Regional official Plan.
 The proposal will be evaluated against the Region of Peel Official Plan to ensure that it conforms to the Plan.
 The Region of Peel Official Plan sections that are applicable to this application include but are not limited to: